Growing up in a menagerie of animals, with a family connection to Dr. Jane Goodall, spawned my life-long passion for animals.

-At Dr. Goodall’s 80th birthday, while agonizing over whether people have lost hope, I questioned her, a woman of pure action and no excuses, even at this stage of her life.
+At Dr. Goodall’s 80th birthday I talked to her about hope.
+A woman of pure action and no excuses, even at this stage of her life I asked her how she stays inspired.
 She said to me, very simply, “We can’t quit.”
 And that is the motto I live by.

 As children we often know what our lifes passions are.
 In my case, my love for animals and the natural world started at a very early age and has been a constant thread throughout my life.

 I am honored to share this passion with you, the tribe at SavingWild.com